droidada/gcp-for-bioinformatics/1_Files_&_Data/2_Use_public_genomic_datasets.md

 # Use Public Reference Datasets

-### What is this
+### Intro
 - Google Cloud Genomics provides a variety of public datasets that you can access for free and integrate into your research jobs
     - An example is the 1000 Genomes dataset - [link](https://cloud.google.com/genomics/docs/public-datasets/1000-genomes)
-    - Google hosts these datasets and provides public access to the data via as BigQuery datasets or Cloud Storage buckets.
+    - Google hosts these datasets and proves public access to the data via as BigQuery datasets or Cloud Storage buckets.

 ### Why do this
- - USE a reference file in genomic cloud-based analysis
+ - USE a reference file in cloud-based analysis
  - SAVE time by using a reference file that is already available in the cloud (no need to upload)

 ### Key considerations